Big Pigeon - Pottawattamie County, Iowa

 † Andersen, Harold Martin (served as Anderson Harold M), SN 37-037-894, US Army, Shelby Co.

-• 200th Coast Artillery Regt. (actually an anti-aircraft unit armed with 3" 75mm guns & 50 caliber machine guns); stationed at Fort Stotsenburg N of Manila, Philippines to protect nearby Clark Army Air Base; POW captured with the fall of the Bataan Peninsula; DNB 7 May 1942 at Camp O'Donnell, N of Manila, Luzon, dysentery; Japan Lashes Out > The Philippines Lost.
+• 200th Coast Artillery Regt.
+(New Mexico National Guard); an anti-aircraft unit armed with 3" 75mm guns and 50 caliber machine guns; based at Fort Stotsenburg, 60 miles north of Manila, Luzon, Philippines to protect nearby Clark Air Base; POW, captured Apr 1942 with the surrender of the Bataan Peninsula, Luzon; DNB 7 May 1942 at Camp O'Donnell, 70 miles north of Manila, Tarlac Province, central Luzon, Philippines; dysentery.

 † Bostedt, Glen Charles, SN 17-011-361, US Army Air Force, Pott. & Mills Cos.